vuminhtue/SMU_R_Visualization/_episodes/02-Basic Plotting System.md

 ## Plotting system in Python
 There are many different packages providing plotting system for Python.
 - The oldest one is Matplotlib, introduced in 2003 and gives you more control over your plots
-- Seaborn is an abstraction layer on top of Matplotlib; You can write a shorter code but having a nicer plot than Matplotlib
+- Seaborn is an abstraction layer on top of Matplotlib; You can write a shorter code but having a nicer plot than Matplotlib.
+Seaborn can be compared to ggplot2 in R.
 - Other: Plotly, Bokeh, Altair, Pygal and their discussion can be found [here](https://opensource.com/article/20/4/plot-data-python)

 ## How to display plot in Jupyter Notebook